Advanced Robotics for Manufacturing Institute

 Mill 19

 The ARM Institute has a state-of-the-art headquarters in Pittsburgh’s Hazelwood Green neighborhood, a thriving advanced manufacturing community.
 The institute is an integral part of Pittsburgh’s strategy to define the future of the global manufacturing economy.
-This brand-new development provides high-bay space for ARM member collaboration, dedicated classrooms for workforce training, and more.
+This brand-new development provides space for ARM member collaboration, dedicated classrooms for workforce training, de-risking and prototyping services for small and medium sized manufacturers in the region, and more.